November 7th - Pomona, California -

 Fields of cotton A restored Colonial home An old horse drawn carriage New shoes anyone??
 The fun and enormous toy store

-A gracefull Barell Racer turns and burns
+A graceful Barrel Racer turns and burns

 8 seconds and counting to a victory!!

 end of the evening a few of the cowboys are.
-Please keep in mind the saddle is about the size of an 81/2 by 11 piece of leather so again, not a big deifference.
+Please keep in mind the saddle is about the size of an 81/2 by 11 piece of leather so again, not a big difference.

 neither of these are anywhere on the list of things I want to do before I die, I can safely say I will die a happy woman without ever attempting either sport.